Marathon swimming at the 2024 Summer Olympics – Women's 10 kilometre

-The women's marathon 10-kilometre event at the 2024 Summer Olympics was held on 8 August 2024 in the River Seine, Paris.
+The women's marathon swimming 10 kilometre event at the 2024 Summer Olympics was held on 8 August 2024 in the River Seine, Paris.
 It was the fifth appearance of the event since its debut in 2008.
-France spent €1.2–1.6 billion to clean up the Seine in preparation for the Olympic events, but heavy rainfall caused bacteria levels to increase and one of the pre-event training sessions was cancelled.
+France spent €1.4–1.6 billion to clean up the Seine in preparation for the Olympic events, but heavy rainfall caused bacteria levels to increase and one of the pre-event training sessions was cancelled.
 Nonetheless, another training session went ahead and the race started as scheduled.

-The race consisted of six 1.67-kilometer loops between Pont Alexandre III and Pont de l'Alma.
+The race consisted of six 1.67-kilometre loops between Pont Alexandre III and Pont de l'Alma.
 When travelling from Pont Alexandre III to Pont de l'Alma, the athletes were swimming downstream, but on the way back they were swimming upstream.

 Australia's Moesha Johnson, Sharon van Rouwendaal of the Netherlands, and Italians Ginevra Taddeucci and Giulia Gabbrielleschi led for most of the race.
 During the second half of the fourth lap, van Rouwendaal, Johnson and Taddeucci swam ahead of the rest of the leading group, and they maintained their lead for the rest of the race.
 During the final lap, Johnson led, followed by van Rouwendaal and then Taddeucci.
 Near the end, van Rouwendaal overtook Johnson and she maintained her position to win with a time of 2:03:34.2.
 Johnson finished second with 2:03:39.7 and Taddeucci won third with 2:03:42.8.
 The win gave van Rouwendaal her second Olympic gold in the event.